Commenter25/userstuffs/README.md

 [**1.0.0**](https://github.com/commenter25/userstyles/blob/main/raevision/changelog.md) - _applies to everything, everywhere_

-hate uppercase letters? do they fill you with spite? hatred? now nobody has a choice! all you will ever see is lowercase letters. unless they're in an image. or not in your browser. or some weird css specificity edge case overrides this.
+hate uppercase letters? do they fill you with spite? hatred? would you rather everything be small, [nano](https://twitter.com/nano_pone) sized letters? now nobody has a choice! all you will ever see is lowercase letters. unless they're in an image. or not in your browser. or some weird css specificity edge case overrides this.

 ![raevision preview image](https://raw.githubusercontent.com/commenter25/userstyles/master/raevision/preview.png)